Miecio69/Python_note_app/README.md

 Adds the notes by addign a new folder on the desktop 'MyNotesApp' and then folders the files by their priority.

 Usage example:
-To add new note simple type in programs folder:
+- To add new note simple type in programs folder:
   </ python main.py add "Shopping list" "Buy milk and egs for tomorow" --priority 1 --tags shop, breakfast />
-To delete a note simply type:
+- To delete a note simply type:
   </ python main.py delete "Shopping list" />
-To list all notes type:
+- To list all notes type:
   </ python main.py list />

 To get help type -h or </ command /> -h for better info about single command

 ***Class description***
--note.py simply is a object class holding all notes parameters -noteMethods.py holds all methods to add new notes, delete them and list all -main.py is where all the argparser methods exist making a interface for a user
+- note.py simply is a object class holding all notes parameters
+- noteMethods.py holds all methods to add new notes, delete them and list all
+- main.py is where all the argparser methods exist making a interface for a user
-  - also sets the location of where all notes are stored -helpClass self-made class to remake on my own the argparser module
+  - also sets the location of where all notes are stored
+- helpClass self-made class to remake on my own the argparser module

 ***Plans for futere***
-Search by tags
+- Search by tags
-Add .exe file to make it standalone program
+- Add .exe file to make it standalone program
-Finish helpClass
+- Finish helpClass